shortstraw123/FinalProject/README.md

 - Tic-Tac-Toe
 - Lights out

 Each have their own page and functions.
 All style and java are done within each file (Game1.html-Game4.html respectively).
+Each game has their own style because they were made by different people in the group.

 ### Future work
 To make this better, the games could be overall more advanced or have a cleaner overall look.
-But they all do what they are supposed to do.
+But each game functions as, there's just some overall aesthetic things that could be worked out.